Top Juvenile Attorney in Racine

 - Will society be harmed by expunging the juvenile's record?

 Whether arguing against waiver, a harsh juvenile court order, or for expungement, hiring one of our top rated juvenile attorneys can substantially benefit your child or family member facing juvenile delinquency charges.
-Call Richards & Dimmer today at 262-632-2200 for a free initial consultation.
+Call RACINE DEFENSE at.
+262-977-7720 for a free initial consultation.